Sary332/My_Portfolio/Nashville Housing Data Cleaning/README.md

 ### Data cleaning procedure.
 1) Standardize Date Format:
-   The goal is to ensure uniformity in date representation across the dataset, eliminating variations in date formats that might cause confusion or inaccuracies during analysis.
+   &#9;The goal is to ensure uniformity in date representation across the dataset, eliminating variations in date formats that might cause confusion or inaccuracies during analysis.

 2) Populate Property Address Data: